 Geberit continued its partnership with the Swiss development organisation Helvetas with a series of initiatives and supported the new Helvetas campaign with a substantial sum of money.
-Sanitary expertise adapted to the local conditions was passed on in a knowledge transfer project that took two Geberit employees to Mozambique and another two to Nepal in autumn 2018.
-The "Change of Perspective" project was also implemented again, as two Swiss plumbers travelled to Nepal in November 2018, working there for a week with two Nepalese colleagues.
-These projects are set to continue in 2019.
+In March 2019, a group of 16 Geberit employees from the Nordic Countries travelled to Nepal and helped build a drinking water supply at a village community in the west of the country.
+The reporting year also saw a knowledge transfer project launched, where two Geberit employees will travel to Nepal in 2020 in order to pass on basic know-how in sanitary technology as part of a training project.
+The "Change of Perspective" project was also implemented again, as two Swiss plumbers travelled to Nepal in November 2019, working there for a week with two Nepalese colleagues.
 A major donation was also made to support Helvetas-run water projects around the world.